-Mary Ann LaPlante, Alto, chaplain at St. Joseph Regional Medical Center in Plymouth, IN, completed the Clinical Pastoral Education program at St. Joseph’s Regional Medical Center after serving as Pastoral Associate for Music and Liturgy at Little Flower Catholic Church in South Bend for 30 years.
+Mary Ann LaPlante, Alto, chaplain at St. Joseph Regional Medical Center in Plymouth, Indiana, completed the Clinical Pastoral Education program at St. Joseph’s Regional Medical Center after serving as Pastoral Associate for Music and Liturgy at Little Flower Catholic Church in South Bend for 30 years.
 She was born in Massachusetts, taught high school biology, chemistry and physical science and then changed careers by coming to St. Joseph College, Rensselaer, Indiana to earn a master’s degree in music and liturgy.
-She loves nature which she enjoys with her horse, Lightning, and has Benny and Grace (her two cats) at home.
+She loves nature, which she enjoys with her horse, Lightning, and has Benny and Grace (her two cats) at home.
 She has been with SBCS since their initial season.
 Mary Ann resides in South Bend.

 Steven Mast, Tenor